iterative/dvc.org/content/docs/dvclive/api-reference/ml-frameworks/pytorch.md

 ## Usage

-You need to add `Live.log()` calls to each place where you would like to log metrics and one single `Live.next_step()` call to indicate that the epoch has ended.
+You need to add `Live.log_metric()` calls to each place where you would like to log metrics and one single `Live.next_step()` call to indicate that the epoch has ended.

 let's consider the following example, extracted from the [official PyTorch ImageNet example](https://github.com/pytorch/examples/blob/main/imagenet/main.py):